-The stigma of an accusation involving indecent images can be emotionally traumatising and intrusive: affecting your work life, family life and beyond.
+The stigma of an accusation involving indecent images can be emotionally traumatising and intrusive, affecting an individual’s work life, family life and beyond.

-It’s no help that police investigations into these cases can drag on for many months.
-Large amounts of materials are often seized; your computers, mobile phones and electronic devices are subject to analysis with their contents downloaded.
-Accused individuals can have their reputation irreparably damaged even before a fair trial.
+Police investigations into this type of case can drag on for many months.
+Large amounts of materials are often seized including computers and mobile phones.
+They are subject to analysis with their contents downloaded.
+Accused individuals can have their reputation irreparably damaged, even before a fair trial takes place.

 Indecent image allegations encapsulate both minor and severe offences, depending on the nature and number of images involved.
-One of the most important factors in determining the outcome of these cases is how the police and crown prosecutors grade the images.
+One of the most important factors in determining the outcome of this type of case is how the police and crown prosecution service (CPS) grade the images involved.

-With the widespread use of the internet and connected devices, the number of indecent images cases has enormously increased.
-As a result, the need for a proper framework and grading process to fairly deal with all these new cases became essential to dealing with all these cases fairly and equally.
+With the widespread use of the internet and connected devices, the number of indecent images cases has enormously increased in recent years.
+As a result, the need for a proper framework and grading process to fairly deal with this proliferation of new cases has become essential in order to deal with all of these cases fairly and equally.

 In the latest attempt to add consistency to the grading process, the General Sentencing Council has now introduced a 3-tier system, replacing the outgoing 5-grade system in 2014.